NIAGARA RIVER RECREATIONAL TRAIL:

 Pass by the Kingsbridge Park parking lot (Fee to park here weekends, but free weekdays).
 Restrooms, playground, picnic tables.
 This is a great starting point to bike the Niagara River Recreational Trail north past Niagara Falls.
 As you travel alongside the river, you can see the mist rising from Niagara Falls.
 Pass by two large odd shaped buildings (Niagara Tunnel water diversion; 40 meters below) and the International Control Dam across the river.
 Informational signs along this section.
 The paved trail turns to pavers at 17.9 miles as it travels alongside the Niagara Pkwy.
 A walkway crosses the Ontario Power Screen House.
 Come to an intersection at 18.4 miles.

 Note; Left takes you across the Niagara Pkwy to another intersection.
 Right a paved path follows the Pkwy north.
-Straight brings you to Dufferin Islands Nature Area where crushed paths circle the island.
+Straight brings you to Dufferin Islands Nature Area where crushed stone Dufferin Islands Paths circle the island.
 I haven't checked out these paths.

 Note; Along this section it's recommended you walk your bike because of the large crowds.

-Continuing north you'll be directly across from the American Falls at 19.7 miles.
+Continuing North you'll be directly across from the American Falls.
 To your left across Niagara Pkwy is Queen Victoria Park.
 You then travel around the Grand View Marketplace.
 If biking head left out to Niagara Pkwy to bypass the crowed marketplace.
+Come to the intersection with Clifton Hill, next to the Hornblower Niagara Funicular at 20.1 miles.

-Note; If you are only biking the Niagara Falls section this is a good location to loop back towards Kingsbridge Park along the west side of Niagara Pkwy.
+Note; If you are only biking the Niagara Falls section this is a good location to Loop back towards Kingsbridge Park along the west side of Niagara Pkwy.
 Follow the cross-light over Niagara Pkwy up Clifton Hill.
 On your right is the OAKS GARDEN THEATRE .
 This street defines "Tourist Trap".
 Cross Falls Ave and on your left enter Queen Victoria Park.
 If you continued up Clifton Hill you could connect to the Victoria Pathway and Olympic Torch Run Legacy Trail .
-Map board located here.
+Map Board located here.
 A paved trail travels south through the park.
 Pass by a fountain, followed by the marble Park Police building before passing a Rose Garden and crossing Murray St at 0.7 miles and coming to the Welcome Centre.
 Head left down to Niagara Pkwy and continue right along the paved trail passing by Queen Victoria Place and Illumination Tower.
 Continuing alongside the Pkwy pass by the Nikola Telsa Statue before coming to the NIAGARA PARKS FALLS INCLINE RAILWAY at 1.2 miles.
 BIKE STATION located here.
+Welcome Center.
 Travel down to the Niagara Parks parking lot and bear left which will bring you to a ramp down and across the Niagara Pkwy.
 Head right along the Niagara River Recreational Trail, past the Canadian Niagara Power structure via the pedestrian bridge back to Niagara Pkwy.
 Cross the Pkwy where you'll find a paved path that takes you past the FLORAL SHOWHOUSE then back alongside the Pkwy.
 Cross a body of water and come to a cross-walk on your left and crushed stone path on your right at 2.1 miles.
-Use the cross-walk to return to the Niagara River Recreational Trail where you can re-trace your route back to Kingsbridge Park or head right to check out the Dufferin Islands Nature Area.
-I haven't checked out these paths.

-Note; The next 2.6 mile section of the Niagara River Recreational Trail requires biking on-road (narrow shoulder) or utilizing a narrow sidewalk.
-An alternative route is to utilize the Victoria Pathway and Olympic Torch Run Legacy Trail.
+Note; The next 2.2 miles section of the Niagara River Recreational Trail requires biking on-road (narrow shoulder) or utilizing a narrow sidewalk.
+An Alternative Route (only 0.2 mile difference) is to utilize the Victoria Pathway and Olympic Torch Run Legacy Trail.
+I've checked out this route.
 Follow the cross-light over Niagara Pkwy up Clifton Hill, which gets a bit steep.
 This brings you to Victoria Ave after 0.3 miles.
 From here head right along the brick lined Victoria Pathway and paved Olympic Torch Run Legacy Trail out to Queen St after 1.5 miles.
 Continue straight on-road along Erie Ave (wide street/sidewalk).
 Turn left along Bridge St returning to Victoria Ave after 2.2 miles.
-Here a BIKE LANE heads right, crossing over the RR tracks, passing by Great Wolf Lodge bringing you to the Niagara Pkwy after 2.9 miles.
-A crosswalk will take you over to the paved portion of the Niagara River Recreational Trail.
+Here a BIKE LANE heads right, crossing over the RR tracks, passing by Great Wolf Lodge bringing you to the Niagara Pkwy after 2.9 miles (*23 miles).
+A crosswalk will take you back to the paved portion of the Niagara River Recreational Trail.

 Note; Straight brings you to NIAGARA GLEN NATURE CENTRE .